 Note: SPF, DKIM, and DMARC records are important because of increased “spoofing” and “phishing” attempts.
 Mail recipients are adopting these methods of sender authentication to combat malicious email.
-This authentication not only protects those to whom you are sending mail, but it also helps identify the mail that you send as legitimate.
+This authentication protects those to whom you are sending mail, and it also helps identify the mail you send as legitimate.

-When you add or edit one of the preceding records in your DNS zone file, it must go through a propagation period.
+When you add or edit one of the preceding records in your DNS zone file, the update must go through a propagation period.
 The industry standard for DNS propagation time is 24-48 hours.

-For example, if you change your domain’s MX records, the change might take up to 48 hours to complete.
-The propagation takes so long because your domain is associated with an IP address at thousands of databases worldwide.
+For example, if you change your domain MX records, the change might take up to 48 hours to complete.
+The propagation takes so long because your domain is associated with an IP address in thousands of databases worldwide.